Marketing Piano Lessons 101

 One frequent question among new and seasoned piano teachers is, “What is the best way to market piano lessons?”
-Of course, there are many ways of marketing lessons, but some are clearly better ways of finding and keeping committed students.
+Of course, there are many ways of marketing piano lessons, but some are clearly better ways of finding and keeping committed students.
 Whether your studio is full, has vacancies, or you have moved and need a whole new set of students, chances are you’ll need to market your services at some point in your career.
 Be sure to check out Marketing Piano Lessons 102 if you have recently changed locations.

 First, it is important to understand several important principles of marketing: